core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

-   In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of Gid, i.e. of ID Context, following a group rekeying (see {{sec-group-key-management}}).
+   In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of Gid (i.e., of ID Context), following a group rekeying (see {{sec-group-key-management}}).
 In fact, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.

 * The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.
 This prevents the attack described in {{ssec-cross-group-injection}} when using the group mode, as further explained  in {{sssec-cross-group-injection-group-mode}}.

-   Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the counter signature (when using the group mode).
+   Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the countersignature (when using the group mode).
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.

 * The new element 'sender_public_key', containing the sender's public key.
 An X.509 certificate is encoded as a CBOR byte string.
 A C509 certificate, a CWT, or a CWT claim set is encoded as a CBOR array, and might be tagged.